How to use a bird feeder correctly

 Although winter is when birds most need access to a feeder, it’s important to keep seed topped up all year round.
 That way birds will know where to find it when they really need it.
 Plus, birds have trouble accessing food in other seasons too particularly in long, hot summers like the one NZ just experienced.

 P.S.
 If you’re worried that birds will become dependent on a feeder, don’t.
 Landcare Research studies have proven that “birds with ready access to supplementary food use only a small proportion of this food and survive even when the provision of this food was suddenly stopped.”
 Whew!
-It is good practice to top up feeders irregularly, however, and make sure that a nectar feeder’s sugar to water ratio is no more than 1:8 – one part sugar to eight parts water.

 Use quality bird seed